DMUHackers/weekly_sessions/2020-2021/week_12/README.md

-# Week 12 - Juice Shop and XXS
+# Week 12 - Juice Shop and XSS

 In this week’s session we will be looking at cross-site scripting using juice shop.